-California’s 2026 Billionaire Tax Act (Initiative No. 25-0024) is a citizen-led ballot measure, sponsored by SEIU-United Healthcare Workers West, that proposes a one-time 5% excise tax on the global net worth of individuals exceeding $1 billion.
-Its defining feature is a retroactive residency snapshot: anyone who was a California resident on January 1, 2026 would owe the tax, even if they later moved, with voters set to decide on November 3, 2026.
-That single clause created a narrow late-2025 window for roughly 200 affected individuals: stay and risk a 5% levy on all global wealth, or establish a new domicile before New Year’s Eve.
+California’s 2026 Billionaire Tax Act (Initiative No. 25-0024) is a citizen-led ballot measure sponsored by SEIU-United Healthcare Workers West.
+It proposes a one-time 5% excise tax on the global net worth of individuals exceeding $1 billion, with a partial phase-out for those between $1 billion and $1.1 billion.
+Tax Foundation analysts have warned that aggressive design choices and possible drafting errors could push the effective rate well above 5% for some taxpayers.
+The initiative’s defining feature is its retroactive residency snapshot: anyone who was a California resident on January 1, 2026 would owe the tax even if they later moved, with voters set to decide on November 3, 2026.
+That single clause opened a narrow late-2025 window for roughly 200 affected individuals: stay and risk a levy on all global wealth, or establish a new domicile before New Year’s Eve.

 The measure was projected to raise about $100 billion for Medi-Cal, food assistance, and education.
-A Hoover Institution study by Senior Fellow Joshua Rauh and Research Fellow Benjamin Jaros found that nearly 30% of the tax base departed before the initiative even qualified for the ballot, cutting projected revenue from $100 billion to roughly $40 billion.
-Factoring in the permanent loss of future income tax payments from those departed residents, the study estimated a net present value of negative $24.7 billion for the state.
-On April 26, 2026, supporters submitted approximately 1.6 million signatures — nearly double the 874,641 required — formally putting the measure on course for the November ballot.
+A Hoover Institution study by Senior Fellow Joshua Rauh, Research Fellow Benjamin Jaros, Research Associate Gregory Kearney, and research analysts John Doran and Matheus Cosso found that billionaire departures had already removed $536 billion from the tax base before the initiative even qualified for the ballot, cutting projected revenue to roughly $40 billion.
+Factoring in the permanent loss of future income tax payments from those departed residents, the study placed the net present value at negative $24.7 billion for the state.
+In late April 2026, supporters submitted more than 1.5 million signatures, nearly double the roughly 875,000 required, formally putting the measure on course for the November ballot.
 Here is who walked, in order of net worth.

 1. Larry Page (Florida) $274.7B